 - Employer Contributions – For the 2018 403(b) Plan Year (July 1, 2017 through June 30, 2018), the maximum employer contribution is $55,000 or 100% of the participant’s includable salary, if the includable salary reported to the IRS is less than $55,000.
 (Includable salary is the participant’s salary excluding parsonage.)
 If an employer’s contribution exceeds the maximum contribution limit, the overage will go into the participant’s RPB Rabbi Trust Account.

-- Elective Salary Deferrals – For the 2018 403(b) Plan Year, the maximum allowable elective salary deferral amount by a participant in the 2017 RPB plan year is $18,000 or 100% of the participant’s includable salary, if the includable salary reported to the IRS is less than $18,500.
+- Elective Salary Deferrals – For the 2018 403(b) Plan Year, the maximum allowable elective salary deferral amount by a participant is $18,000 or 100% of the participant’s includable salary, if the includable salary reported to the IRS is less than $18,500.
 For more information, please read the IRS announcement on 2018 pension plan contribution limits.

-- Combined Limits – The combined contribution limit to the 2017 plan year is $53,000, unless the over 50 catch-up provision is utilized.
-If the over 50 catch-up provision is utilized, the combined maximum contribution limit is increased to $59,000 (the $53,000 limit and a dollar for dollar increase for the over 50 catch-up amount).
+- Combined Limits – The combined contribution limit for the 2018 Plan Year is $54,000.
+If the over 50 catch-up provision is utilized, the combined maximum contribution limit is increased to $60,000 ($54,000 plus a dollar for dollar increase for the over 50 catch-up amount).
 A contribution for a participant cannot exceed their includable salary.